ig7oo/ErasmusWeatherApp/README.md

 user: user
 password: pass

-you will need to create a table with the following command (i am too lazy to write a script to do this on startup) :
+you will need to create two tables with the following command (i am too lazy to write a script to do this on startup) :
 ```
-create table weather_data (
+create table weather_data_fin (
     id INT auto_increment primary key,
     avg_temp_c float,
     avg_temp_f float,